malcprentice/malcprentice.github.io/0-source/Projects - write an essay about refugees and asylum seekers.md

 ++ _"The second stage was /cause is/group is KEY2"_
 ++ _"The final stage was /cause is/group is KEY3"_
 ++  Summary not recommended.
 Link to next section (e.g. _“The next section focuses on three problems facing refugees who flee to other countries, using the example of COUNTRY."_ )
-+ Section 2 (New Subheading __Problems faced by refugees in TARGET COUNTRY NAME__ )
++ Section 2 (New Subheading __Problems faced by refugees in HOST COUNTRY NAME__ )
 ++ Paragraph 1 (section intro + Paragraph 1)
 +++ Thesis statement for __section__ - ("Many refugees from ORIGIN COUNTRY flee to to other places in their country, across the border into nearby countries, or to other countries around the world.
-This section describes the kinds of problems faced by refugees in these areas, focusing on the example of RECEIVING COUNTRY")
+This section describes the kinds of problems faced by refugees in these areas, focusing on the example of HOST COUNTRY")
 +++ Keyword  sentence for __section__ ("There are three main problems facing refugees in COUNTRY - 1, 2, and 3. ")
 +++ Topic sentence for __paragraph 1__   "The first problem is"_  (not a new paragraph, just continue from section intro)
 +++ Detail on problem 1